Huegoxaga/notes/cloud-services/aws.md

 - click connect in the instance menu for connection guide.
 - For Mac/Linux enter the command directly in the terminal.(move file to ~/.ssh and use command chmod 400 to hide the file first)
 - For window using SHH through Git Bash.

+## Elastic Beanstalk

+It helps deploy app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.

+- It has its own command line tool called `EB CLI`

+### EB CLI

+#### Installation

+- run `brew update && brew install awsebcli` to install EB CLI

+#### Setup

+- Crendentials set in for AWS CLI can be accessed by EB CLI by using `--profile username`
+- Config file can be set for EB CLI only in file `~/.elasticbeanstalk/config`
+- EB CLI is configured in the project directory.
+- run `eb init` to add project info and credentials for the project.
+  - or `eb init --profile username` add existing user to the project.

+#### Usage

+- Deploy Django App
+  - In project folder export `requirement.txt`, by running `pip freeze > requirements.txt`
+  - Create a folder `mkdir .ebextensions`
+  - Add the following text in the `.ebextensions/django.config` file
+    ```
+    option_settings:
+    aws:elasticbeanstalk:container:python:
+      WSGIPath: projectname/wsgi.py
+    ```
+  - `eb init -p python-3.6 project-name` Initialize EB CLI repository
+  - `eb create name-env` create new env and add project to it.
+  - `eb status` check details.
+  - add app domain name in the `ALLOWED_HOSTS` in the `settings.py` file.
+  - `eb deploy` to update the app.
+    - Whenever changes are made to the local file, run deploy again to update.
+  - `eb open` open the website.
+  - add the following `db-migrate.config` file in the `.ebextensions` allows auto migration while deploying.
+    ```
+    container_commands:
+    01_migrate:
+      command: "django-admin.py migrate"
+      leader_only: true
+      option_settings:
+    aws:elasticbeanstalk:application:environment:
+      DJANGO_SETTINGS_MODULE: projectname.settings
+    ```
+  - run `eb terminate django-env` to stop the instance.

 ## DynamoDB